EthamQ/doodle_clone_2018/server/README.md

 ##############################################

 Overview:
-1. Creating a new loodle event UPDATED router.post('/event/new', logic.createNewDoodleEvent);
+1. Creating a new loodle event WORKED router.post('/event/new', logic.createNewDoodleEvent);
-2. Add a participant to an event: UPDATED router.post('/participant/:uuid', logic.addParticipantToEvent);
+2. Add a participant to an event: WORKED router.post('/participant/:uuid', logic.addParticipantToEvent);
-3. Add a date from an event to a participant: UPDATED router.post('/date/participant/add/:adminUUID', dateLogic.addDatesToParticipant);
+3. Add a date from an event to a participant: WORKED router.post('/date/participant/add/:adminUUID', dateLogic.addDatesToParticipant);
 4. Get a doodle event by its uuid UPDATED router.get('/event/:uuid', logic.getDoodleEventByUUID);